 The recommended express transit service consisted of a grid of limited-stop, higher-speed routes located largely within Milwaukee County connecting major employment centers and shopping areas, other major activity centers such as General Mitchell International Airport, tourist attractions and entertainment centers, and residential areas.
 The express routes would replace existing major local bus routes.
 Stops would typically be spaced about one-quarter mile to one-half mile apart.
 It was envisioned that this system of limited-stop express service routes would initially consist of buses operating over arterial streets in mixed traffic, and would be upgraded over time to buses operating on reserved street lanes with priority treatment at traffic signals.
 The planned express routes are shown in blue on Map 3.8.
-The 2035 plan recommended developing an integrated transit system that would include high-speed rail, a system of commuter and express routes, and significantly improved local bus service.

 As envisioned under the plan:

-- The express service would operate in both directions during all periods of the day and evening, providing both traditional and reverse-commute service. - The service would generally operate with a stop spacing of about onequarter mile to one-half mile. - The frequency of service provided would be about every 10 minutes during weekday peak periods, and about every 20 to 30 minutes during weekday off-peak periods and on weekends. - The overall travel speed provided would be about 16 to 18 miles per hour, a significant improvement over the average 12 miles per hour speed provided by the existing local bus transit service. - No express transit service existed in the Region in 2005.
+- The express service would operate in both directions during all periods of the day and evening, providing both traditional and reversecommute service. - The service would generally operate with a stop spacing of about onequarter mile to one-half mile.

+- The frequency of service provided would be about every 10 minutes during weekday peak periods, and about every 20 to 30 minutes during weekday off-peak periods and on weekends. - The overall travel speed provided would be about 16 to 18 miles per hour, a significant improvement over the average 12 miles per hour speed provided by the existing local bus transit service. - No express transit service existed in the Region in 2005.
 As proposed, about 17,000 vehicle-miles of express transit service would be provided on an average weekday in the Region in the year 2035 (Table 3.6). - The recommended express service also includes the City of Milwaukee downtown streetcar line.